-With a prayer and a toast, the long-awaited Lola & Rob Salazar Student Wellness Center was officially dedicated amid a cheering crowd on Aug.
-1. More than 200 supporters lined the stone benches of the building’s front courtyard, vowing with hoots and hollers to support the new culture the modern, 85,000-square-foot facility represents.
+With a prayer and a toast, the long-awaited Lola & Rob Salazar Student Wellness Center was officially dedicated amid a cheering crowd this summer.
+More than 200 supporters lined the stone benches of the building’s front courtyard, vowing with hoots and hollers to support the new culture the modern, 85,000-square-foot facility represents.

 In a fitting tribute to the site of the center focused on student community and well-being, the ceremony kicked off with a traditional blessing by Lakota Spiritual Adviser Robert Cross.
 Pointing an eagle feather toward the sky in honor of the tribes that once called the land home, Cross sent “a voice to his ancestors” and chanted “a prayer of healing and wellness for all of us.”

 A line of speakers echoed the message that the new centerpiece to the University of Colorado Denver campus stands unique, moving beyond a traditional university recreation center to a hub focused on the social, physical, emotional, spiritual, financial, environmental and creative success of its community.

 “We are confident that the programming and physical amenities inside this building across the multiple dimensions of wellness will have a very positive impact on our students’ experiences now and for years to come,” Chancellor Dorothy Horrell told the audience gathered to celebrate the center that has been four years in the making.

 “What makes this so special is that this building was conceived by, and is being funded by, our remarkable students,” Horrell said, noting that their dream could not come true without the immeasurable support of CU and city community members, pointing to three particularly special guests in the audience.